 Historic Assessment

 The former Homestake Gold Mine site is a major component of the Lead Historic District.
-Most of the DUSEL (now Sanford) Complex is within the historic district; thus, work on the DUSEL site must conform to the National Historic Preservation Act of 1966, as Amended.
+Most of the DUSEL (now Sanford) Complex is within the historic district; thus, work on the DUSEL site must conform to the National Historic Preservation Act of 1966, as amended.
 These standards recognize that historic buildings and sites must change with time if they are to meet contemporary needs but that alterations to meet these needs can be done in a manner that is sensitive to the historic property.
 Figure 2-5 is a historic photograph showing the former Homestake Mining Company milling operation and components of the Yates Campus.
 Figure 2-6 shows the boundaries of the Lead historic district.